 In team games, the objective is to find the best and the fittest.
 There is only one champion, and all the others are losers.
 Examples of team games are soccer, basketball, and football.
 The nature of these games is win-lose.
 Or one winner and many losers.

 On the other hand, team-building games are purposeful play.
-They are designed to help the team learn the value of collaboration, driving results, team decision-making, open communication, team problem-solving, growth mindset, and teamwork.
+They are designed to help the team learn the value of collaboration, driving results, decision-making, open communication, problem-solving, growth mindset, and teamwork.

 In a purposeful play, it is possible that no one team will win.
-Especially if the purpose of the game is to help the team see things clearly.
+Especially if the game’s purpose is to help the team see things.
 Though this seldom happens, I emphasize that they are not fighting against each other but against a set of criteria.
 The purpose is learning.

 In a purposeful play, all teams may win.
 This is just like you want all teams in your organization to win.
 This becomes clear to them when they don’t see themselves as competitors but as partners in creating quality products, delivering excellent service, and building your organization.